 The Niskayuna School district enjoys an outstanding reputation for a comprehensive and rigorous curriculum.
 With a tradition of more than 90 percent of graduates of attending college, the Albany Business Review regularly rates Niskayuna as one of the top school districts among the nearly 90 districts in the Capital Region.
 The Niskayuna School District is comprised of five elementary schools, two middle schools, and one high school.
 Enrollment is approximately 4,200.
 The district employs approximately 760 full and part-time employees including about 350 teachers.
 The district has a school budget of just over $8o million and represents one of the largest employers in Schenectady County.

-The Board of Education usually meets on the first and third Tuesday of every month at 6:00 p.m.
-During late February and most of March, Board meetings are often scheduled more frequently due to budget development for the next fiscal year.
+The Board of Education usually meets twice per month on Tuesday beginning at 6:00 p.m.
+From time to time, additional special meetings or study sessions may be scheduled (e.g. budget sessions during February and March).
 Over the summer months, one meeting is held in July and one meeting is held in August.
 Consistent Board member attendance at meetings is important.

 Preparation for Board of Education Meetings